CHAPTER Rev 2000 FINANCIAL ACCOUNTING FOR VILLAGE DISTRICTS

 (b) Under the accrual basis of accounting, transactions shall be classified by fund and for:

-(c) Village districts shall, for purposes of filing Form MS-35, “Financial Report of Village Districts”, use the modified accrual basis of accounting for all:
+(c) Village districts shall, for purposes of filing Form MS-35, “Financial Report of the Village District Budget”, use the modified accrual basis of accounting for all:

 (1) Governmental funds;